juliangut/slim-routing/README.md

 #### Route

-Defines the final routes added to Slim
+Defines the final route added to Slim

 * `name`, optional, route name so it can be referenced in Slim
 * `methods`, optional, list of accepted HTTP route methods.
 "ANY" is a special method that transforms to [GET, POST, PUT, PATCH, DELETE], if ANY is used no other method is allowed (defaults to GET)